ddorn/cv/resume.typ

   [Lausanne, CH])

 #entry([President of CQFD],
-  [The mathematics students association of EPFL], [2020 -- 2021],
+  [The association of mathematics students of EPFL], [2020 -- 2021],
   [Lausanne, CH])